MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/learn-examples.md

 ms.collection: ce-skilling-ai-copilot
 ---

-# Use GitHub Copilot for Azure to learn about Azure and your application
+# Use GitHub Copilot for Azure Preview to learn about Azure and your application

-If you're unfamiliar with Azure and how it can be used for your application, asking GitHub Copilot for Azure to help you is a great option.
+If you're unfamiliar with Azure and how it can be used for your application, asking GitHub Copilot for Azure Preview to help you is a great option.

 When working with any tool based on Large Language Models (LLMs), use good prompt engineering techniques for the best results.